 - Repeating a well-documented pattern of the subprime mortgage era, the cost of these dealer markups falls disproportionately on Latinos, African-Americans, women, the elderly, and other historically disadvantaged population groups.

-- Needlessly expensive auto loans, like needlessly expensive mortgage loans, aggravate the persistent divide in average wealth between white and Latino and African-American households.
+- Needlessly expensive scam auto loans, like needlessly expensive mortgage loans, aggravate the persistent divide in average wealth between white and Latino and African-American households.
 Nationally, the average auto loan stands at $26,691, and total auto loan debt has reached $783 billion, more than Americans collectively owe on credit cards and edging up toward what they owe on mortgages.
+This just goes to show that if you’re needing to take out an auto loan then it’s extremely important that you do your research and look into the best company to do it with.
+When getting bad credit auto loans Lynchburg, picking a lender who has your best interest at heart will save you a lot of money in the long run.

 The CFPB has put the lenders on notice: if their commission arrangements lead to higher costs for car buyers of color and other protected groups, they could be found in violation of the fair-lending rules of the Equal Credit Opportunity Act.